codeout/vscode-junos/README.md

 ### Experimental Features

-:warning: These features may work, but still under development.
-The behavior might be changed :warning:
+⚠️ These features may work, but still under development.
+The behavior might be changed ⚠️

 * Go To Definition
   * `interface`